-Copa America Centenario is this year’s greatest soccer competition in America.
+Copa America Centenario was 2016’s greatest soccer competition in America.

 For great competitions we need the best match balls, right?